blended-insights/carver/CONTRIBUTING.md

 ### README Updates

-Keep the README.md updated with the latest features, examples, and usage instructions.
+Keep the README.md and package-specific README files updated with the latest features, examples, and usage instructions.

 ## Continuous Integration